Skip to content

 LUKE: I’m working.

-LORELAI: Yeah, but after three cheeseburgers, you’re done, unless you’re expecting Elijah to stop by.
+LORELAI: Yeah, but after three cheeseburgers, you’re done.
+Unless you’re expecting Elijah to stop by.

-— There is a story from the Hebrew Bible and the Old Testament in which God commands the prophet Elijah to go into hiding.
-God sends Elijah to a widow, whom Elijah asks for food.
-Though she is poor and has only a small amount of flour and oil, God supplies “manna” from heaven and their stores never run out.
+• There is a story from the Hebrew Bible and the Old Testament in which God commands the prophet Elijah to go into hiding, sending him to a widow, whom Elijah asks for food.
+Though she is poor and has only a small amount of flour and oil, God ensures their stores will not run out.
+This reference is an obscure one – kudos to The Annotated Gilmore Girls for working it out.

 LORELAI: They’re at the movies!
 There’s no drugs there!
 They don’t even have the real Red Vines.